ShivamGupta987/COMPLETE-AI-RESUME-BUILDER/README.md

 AI Resume Builder

 Welcome to the AI Resume Builder!
-This is a MERN stack application designed to simplify the resume creation process using the Gemini API for generating job-specific descriptions and crafting professional resumes.
-It provides options to download and share resumes seamlessly.
+This MERN stack application streamlines the process of crafting professional resumes using the Gemini API for generating tailored job-specific descriptions.
+Users can seamlessly download and share resumes in optimized formats.

 Explore the live application here: AI Resume Builder